QPP’s Community Engagement and Consultation

 In this current service agreement, there is no longer funding for QPP to function as drop-in centres, although PLHIV are still welcome to drop in.
 Social groups are managed using self-generated funding through limited fundraising activities, and health promotion and advocacy projects are implemented using small grants from other sources.

-Who is eligible to participate in the community engagement project?
+Who is eligible to participate in the community engagement?

-All people living with HIV in Queensland are eligible to complete this questionnaire or be interviewed by a QPP’s staff member.
+All people living with HIV in Queensland, people who support people living with HIV and the Queensland community are eligible to complete this questionnaire or be interviewed by a QPP’s staff member.

 What will happen to participant’s information?

 All information from the questionnaires and interviews will be collected and analysed anonymously.
-The outcomes will be discussed at QPP’s community and online forums in April 2020.
 The data will be safely stored and managed on Survey Manager which is an Australian-based company.
 After five years, all data will be deleted from Survey Manager.
 All information collected is de-identified, anonymous, confidential and is bound by QPP’s Privacy & Confidentiality Policy, which is available for you to view at qpp.org.au/privacy-policy.

 What is the complaint process regarding the consultation and/or QPP services?